 - Our Programs in the Community

-- Integrated discussions on power and privilege in Leadership Institute for a Just and Resilient Community program.
+- Integrated discussions on power and privilege into the program for Leadership Institute for Just and Resilient Communities.

 - Hosted bilingual and Spanish language workshops.

-- Installed gardens that benefit previously homeless veterans at Veterans Village, previously homeless families at Park Village, and first-time homeowners at Habitat for Humanity.
+- Installed gardens that benefit previously shelterless veterans at Veterans Village, previously shelterless families at Park Village, and first-time homeowners at Habitat for Humanity.

 - Installed landscapes alongside people who lost their homes during the 2017 fires.